 1 Corinthians 5:7-8 7Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
 For Christ, our Passover lamb, has been sacrificed.
 8Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth.

 Does Paul say “hey, Jesus, our Passover lamb has been sacrificed, so now the Feast is abolished and done away with”?
 No, he doesn’t.
-Paul implores us to celebrate the Passover, especially because Jesus is our Passover Lamb.
+Paul implores us to celebrate the Passover festival, especially because Jesus is our Passover Lamb!

-Again, if Paul was filled with the Holy Spirit, and preached that the Law of Moses was done away with, Why, Oh, why would the LORD’s Holy Spirit through Luke need to mention an abolished “so-called ceremonial Law” being observed?
+Back to Acts 20:5-6 above; if Paul was filled with the Holy Spirit, and “if” he preached that the Law of Moses was done away with, why, oh, why would the Spirit-inspired Luke (writer of ‘Acts’) need to mention an abolished, “so-called-ceremonial” Law being observed?

-Weren’t Paul and Luke both filled with the same Holy Spirit?
+Weren’t Paul and Luke both filled with the same Spirit?

-Luke, who was a follower and companion of Paul and a non-Jew, mentioning a Feast of the LORD from the Law of Moses to Theophilus, another non-Jew.?.?.
+Luke, who was a follower and companion of Paul, mentioning a Feast of the LORD from the Law of Moses to Theophilus, decades after the ascension of Jesus.?.?.

 Didn’t Paul and Luke have the same doctrinal beliefs?